- 2 cups all-purpose flour

 - 1 package (6 ounces) toffee-flavored chips

 - 1 cup chopped pecans

-- In a large bowl, combine flour and sugar.
+- In a mixing bowl, combine flour and sugar.
 Cut in butter until mixture resembles coarse meal.
-Press firmly onto the bottom of a greased 13-in. x 9-in. baking dish.
+Press firmly into a greased 13-in. x 9-in. baking dish.
 Bake at 350° for 15 minutes.

 - Meanwhile, in another bowl, beat milk, egg, vanilla and salt.
 Stir in toffee chips and pecans; spread evenly over baked crust.
 Bake for another 20-25 minutes or until lightly browned.
 Cool, then refrigerate.
 When thoroughly chilled, cut into bars.
 Store in refrigerator.
 Yield: 4 dozen.

 Reviews forPecan Pie Bars

 "These are delicious!
 So easy, yet so good!"

 "QUESTION: Are the chips supposed to be soft like chocolate chips?
 The only kind of toffee flavored bits at Krogers where I shop are made by Heath, are crunchy and come in an 8 ounce bag.
 I know I will love these, which is why I gave them 5 stars....if I ever find out what product I am supposed to use."